Kirkcaldy Corporation Tramways

 Kirkcaldy Volunteer Motor Corps Corps badge

-A Kirkcaldy Volunteer Motor Transport Corps badge, probably of the same pattern worn by the motorman in the preceding photo.
+A Kirkcaldy Volunteer Motor Transport Corps badge, probably of the same pattern of badge worn by the motorman in the preceding photo.

 Kirkcaldy Corporation Tramways motorman No 8